 “The connections between the existing hospitals and the Bridge Hospital are all on different levels and the structures are at oblique angles.
 It would not have been possible to create the new hospital without 3D modeling,“ comments Jutila.

 Overall, this complex project has been proceeding successfully with extensive and detailed modeling.
 Continuous communications between the design and construction site teams relying on the shared 3D model has been identified as critical to the success of the Bridge Hospital project.
-The project is well on its way to completion in 2022.
+The project was completed on time in 2022.